Skip to Content

 Complications of tension headaches

-• Miss a sign of some other illness.
+• Miss the signs of another illness.

-Can I prevent tension headaches?
+How can I prevent tension headaches?

 • Drink lots of water.